Tudor food and drink

-Tudor food is the food consumed during the Tudor period of English history, from 1485 through 1603.
+Tudor food is the food consumed during the Tudor period of English history, from 1485 through to 1603.
 A common source of food during the Tudor period was bread, which was sourced from a mixture of rye and wheat.
-Meat was also eaten, with the poor and rich eating different types of meat.
 New foods were being brought from the newly discovered Americas, such as tomatoes and potatoes.
-The rich commonly held banquets, that consisted of a large variety of meat sources.
+The rich commonly held banquets that consisted of a large variety of courses.
+There were religious and legal restrictions on certain types of food that was not to be eaten on certain days.
 Ale and wine were the common drinks of the time.
+Meals were commonly eaten at 11am (dinner) and 5pm (supper), with some starting to eat breakfast in the early morning.
+Cookbooks had by now started to appear such as the highly influential Castel of Health (1595) and Herbal (1597).